Images from UVa's run through College World Series and to the national title

-Thirteen former Cavaliers have reached the major leagues after playing for O'Connor, highlighted by Washington Nationals' all-star and Gold Glove third baseman Ryan Zimmerman.
-Mark Reynolds (Cleveland), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco) and Tyler Wilson (Baltimore) also have made it to baseball's highest level after playing under O'Connor while at UVa.
+Fourteen former Cavaliers have reached the major leagues after playing for O'Connor, highlighted by Washington Nationals' all-star and Gold Glove third baseman Ryan Zimmerman.
+Mark Reynolds (Cleveland), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco), Tyler Wilson (Baltimore) and John Hicks (Seattle) also have made it to baseball's highest level after playing under O'Connor while at UVa.

 In 2005 Zimmerman went on to make one of the quickest jumps ever to the major leagues - two months - and in 2009 became the first former Cavalier to play in the MLB All-Star Game.
 In 2014 Crockett became the first player from the 2013 MLB Draft to reach the big leagues.
 Doolittle became the first former Cavalier pitcher to appear in the MLB All-Star Game in 2014.